The St. Louis Red Stockings 1876 season

 By February of 1876, the National League of Professional Base Ball Players had organized with clubs in Boston, Philadelphia (the Athletics), Hartford, New York (the Mutuals), Chicago, St. Louis (the Brown Stockings), Louisville and Cincinnati.
 One provision in the rules of the organization prohibited two clubs from the same city entering for the championship.
 This rule prevented several clubs from the National Association of 1875 from joining the League, including the St. Louis Reds, the Philadelphias and the Atlantics of Brooklyn.
 A second provision prohibited League clubs from playing teams outside the League as a visiting club, which prevented visiting NL clubs from playing the Reds while in St. Louis.
 The two rules left the Reds (and many other clubs) on the outside of the top tier of professional baseball.
 The Reds nonetheless pushed forward in 1876 as a professional organization.
 Their lineup included Redmond (ss), Morgan (p), and Dillon (now at 2b), the last holdovers from the original 1873 club.
 Art Croft (1b), Tom Oran (cf), Dan Collins (3b), John Magner (lf) and Tom Loftus (rf) returned from 1875.
 Rounding out the nine was Tom Dolan (c), who appeared in one game with the team in 1875 (as a fill-in in Louisville).

-In 1876, St. Louis had three professional clubs, the Brown Stockings, the Reds, and the Stocks, a club organized the previous summer, and whose president in 1876 was former Red Zach Mulhall.(3) The Stocks built a park for the 1876 season near Easton (now Martin Luther King) and Vandeventer, a site the Brown Stockings had initially considered in 1875 for their park.
+In 1876, St. Louis had three professional clubs.
+The Brown Stockings and the Reds had debuted as professionals in the National Association the previous summer.
+The third club was the St. Louis Stocks, a club organized in the summer of 1875, and whose president in 1876 was Zach Mulhall, a member of the original Red Stockings in 1873.(3) The Stocks built a park for the 1876 season near Easton (now Martin Luther King) and Vandeventer, a site the Brown Stockings had initially considered in 1875 for their park.
 At the tail end of 1875, the Stocks and Reds split four games in October, and the rematch in 1876 was highly anticipated in the city.
 The Stocks roster included imported players John Abadie, Joe Simmons, and John (Studs) Bancker, as well as St. Louis locals, brothers Jack and Bill Gleason and pitcher Jim (Pud) Galvin.
 After the Stocks lost the first game on May 21 by a score of 10-8, they lured Harry Luff and Jack Farrell away from Memphis.
 The Reds beat the Stocks in their second matchup, on June 4, by a score of 6-2.

 On June 18, the Reds lost a game against the Philadelphias, formerly of the National Association, by a score of 6-0.
 They arranged to play the club again on July 4 in Phildelphia.
 A few days later, they left on their second road trip of the season, which took them east through Indianapolis, IN, and Columbus, OH, into Pennsylvania.
 Prior to the trip, they signed Galvin as their change pitcher to back up Morgan.
 "Manager Waite yesterday secured the services of Galvin, of last year's Browns, who signed articles of agreement to play with the Reds the remainder of the season."(5) A little over midway through their trip they arrived in Philadelphia with a record of 6-3 for their Independence Day matchup on July 4, 1876.
 The Reds won 11-0 behind Galvin, who pitched a no-hitter.
 Only two Philadelphias reached base, one on a walk, and one on an error by Dillon.(6)

 The Reds returned home on July 15.
-Less than a week later they set off on a short trip to Memphis, where they won all five games they played.
-They finished the trip with a exhibition game in Memphis during which two players of the Memphis Reds (Doc Kennedy and Jack Maher) played with St. Louis, while Galvin, Dolan and Redmond (and Oran, who joined Memphis after leaving the Reds) played for the squad of players from Memphis clubs.
+After a win against the New Havens, they set off on a short trip to Memphis, where they won all five games they played againt Memphis' top clubs.
+They finished the trip with a exhibition game in Memphis during which two players of the Memphis Reds (Doc Kennedy and Jack Maher) played with St. Louis, while Galvin, Dolan and Redmond played with a squad of players from the Memphis clubs (including Oran, who joined the Memphis Reds after leaving the St. Louis Reds) .
 Galvin held his teammates to two runs in a 12-2 win.
+They returned home at the end of July with a record of 36-12-1 (across all known games against clubs at all levels).

 The games